FOUGHT DISASTER ON THE GLATTON" by Captain

 works, and to the town.
 An explosion took place on the monitor,

 HMS Glatton.
-To save further disaster, Sir R. Keyes ordered the
+To save further disaster, Sir Roger Keyes ordered the

 ship to be torpedoed.
 Captain Pearce, who writes the following